Constraining FRB Microstructure with Polarised Shot Noise: REPRODUCING REAL FRB STRUCTURES

-We illustrate this for the leading edge (see Section~\ref{subsec:PA variance}) of FRB~20191001A in Figures~\ref{fig:LV}\subref{fig:Lfrac-95},\subref{fig:Lfrac-60} where we sweep $\sigma_\psi=0$--$45^\circ$ for different values of $N$.
-Starting with $N=5$ in Figure~\ref{fig:Lfrac-95}, the left-most point corresponds to $\sigma_\psi=0^\circ$, and the right-most point corresponds to $\sigma_\psi=45^\circ$.
-At $\sigma_\psi=0^\circ$ the intrinsic PA profile is completely flat, no depolarisation due to microshot superposition occurs and so $\Pi_{L} = \Pi_{L,0} = 0.95$.
+We illustrate this for the leading edge (see Section~\ref{subsec:PA variance}) of FRB~20191001A in Figures~\ref{fig:LV}\subref{fig:Lfrac-99},\subref{fig:Lfrac-55} where we sweep $\sigma_\psi=0$--$45^\circ$ for different values of $N$.
+In Figure~\ref{fig:LV}, the shaded percentile regions quantify the spread in $\Pi_L$ only; they do not represent the spread in $\mathbb{V}(\psi)$.
+Starting with $N=5$ in Figure~\ref{fig:Lfrac-99}, the left-most point corresponds to $\sigma_\psi=0^\circ$, and the right-most point corresponds to $\sigma_\psi=45^\circ$.
+At $\sigma_\psi=0^\circ$ the intrinsic PA profile is completely flat, no depolarisation due to microshot superposition occurs and so $\Pi_{L} = \Pi_{L,0} = 0.99$.
 Here the only contribution to $\mathbb{V}(\psi)$ is from noise, as described by Equation~\eqref{eq:rad} which determines the minimum $\mathbb{V}(\psi)$ for all values of $N$ at $\sigma_\psi=0^\circ$.
 As we increase $\sigma_\psi$, $\mathbb{V}(\psi)$ increases and microshots with different PAs start overlapping, causing a reduction in $\Pi_L$.
-As we move to larger values of $N$, we increase the effective shot-rate ($N_{\rm eff}\,{\rm shots\,}s^{-1}$; see Section~\ref{A1}) since the envelope width, $W_0$, remains constant.
+As we move to larger values of $N$, we increase the effective shot-rate ($N_{\rm eff}\,{\rm shots\,}s^{-1}$; see~\ref{A1}) since the envelope width, $W_0$, remains constant.
 So, as $N$ increases, microshots overlap more often and stronger depolarisation occurs for a given $\sigma_\psi>0$.
 This also means that, since more averaging of PAs occurs, $\mathbb{V}(\psi)$ decreases for a given $\sigma_\psi>0$.
 If we decrease $\Pi_{L,0}$, we decrease our signal in $L$ and noise becomes more significant.
-So a decrease in $\Pi_{L,0}$ also corresponds to an increase in $\mathbb{V}(\psi)$ which we see when comparing to Figure~\ref{fig:Lfrac-60} where we have reduced $\Pi_{L,0}$ to 0.6.
-We now see how we might reproduce intrinsic parameters of FRB~20191001A with this model.
+So a decrease in $\Pi_{L,0}$ also corresponds to an increase in $\mathbb{V}(\psi)$ which we see when comparing to Figure~\ref{fig:Lfrac-55} where we have reduced $\Pi_{L,0}$ to 0.55.
+Under the PSN model, we reproduce observable parameters and use these tracks to identify allowed combinations of $N$ and $\sigma_\psi$ for assumed $\Pi_{L,0}$, rather than to uniquely constrain a solution.
+The allowed regions are therefore conditional on the adopted microshot width and amplitude distributions (\ref{subsec: amp dist}, \ref{subsec: width dist}).